 Under certain situations, grandparents may have to share primary liability for the support of the grandchildren.
 For example, when a minor has a child, the minor's parents will have to share primary liability for their grandchild's support until the minor parent reaches eighteen (18) years of age or becomes emancipated.
 The court will divide the support needed among the parties.
 If both parents were minors at the time of the child's conception, the parents of both minor parents will have to share primary liability for their grandchild's support.
 If one of the parents is a minor and the other is an adult, both sets of grandparents will be liable for any child support arrearage the adult parent accrues until the minor parent reaches 18.
 N.C.G.S. §50-13.4(b).

 According to North Carolina General Statutes §51-1.2, marriages between persons of the same gender are not valid.
-However, this does not mean that lesbians and gay men will not continue to become parents.
+However, this does not mean that gay men and women will not continue to become parents.
 The problem lies in that North Carolina law does not permit second parent adoptions by unmarried couples.
 What does this mean?
 It means that any child born to same-sex parents has only one parent with any legal custody rights or a legal obligation to provide child support.
 Therefore, as the law stands now, same-sex parents must rely on legal documents to create their rights and obligations as they are not afforded the automatic parental status like married couples of the opposite sex.

 Based on the current status of North Carolina law, it is important that people in same-sex relationships enter into a parenting agreement.
 A parenting agreement is simply a contract between two people which sets forth the expectations of the parties and their intent that they raise the child as equal parents.
 This expression of intent says to the world that it is the wish of the parties that the biological or adoptive parent and the parent with no legally recognizable parental rights share custody of the child.
 Of course, like any other contract, there must be consideration.
 In this case, the consideration given by the adoptive or biological parent is that he or she will share custody of the child with the other party.
 For the party with no legally recognizable rights, the consideration comes by that party agreeing to be financially responsible for the child under the provisions of North Carolina's child support laws.
 Admittedly, the enforceability of a parenting agreement between same-sex couples is in question.
 However, there is no doubt that a parenting agreement will inevitably go a long way toward improving the couple's chances of success in co-parenting.
 In addition, if a dispute does occur, the parenting agreement may be considered by the Court in determining the intent of the parties.